GSA-TTS/FAC-transition-site/src/resources/workbooks/federal-awards.md

 ### Column I: If Other Cluster, Enter Other Cluster Name

-If you selected "Other Cluster Not Listed Above" in the Cluster Name field, enter the cluster name here.
+If you selected "Other Cluster Not Listed Above" in the Cluster Name field (column G), enter the cluster name here.

-If the program is not part of another cluster, this field must be blank.
+If the program is not part of another cluster, leave this field blank.

 ### Column J: Federal Program Total